 Most businesses require a much higher level of security than home owners.
 They process and save documents that have tax ramifications, as well as store higher cash money on a daily basis.
 Various unique vault and safe issues can be very important in situations like this.
 Most businesses utilize an alarm system in conjunction with their money safe or vault.

 Many of the home safes that we have discussed previously can and are used by businesses.
 But, a few are specific to business use.
 You may have heard of some of these safes.
 Here are a few: Office Safe, Drop Safe, Deposit Safe, Rotary Hopper Safe, Hotel Safe, Bank Vault, Data Safe, Media Safe.
 Some of the names are a little redundant.
-For instance, the rotary hopper safe is a type of a deposit safe, and a media safes and a data safes can be interchangable.
+For instance, the rotary hopper safe is a type of a deposit safe, and a media safes and a data safes can be interchangeable.

 A bank vault is different from a conventional safe in that it is an integral part of the building that it is in.
 Sometimes called a strongroom, it is in fact an armored room with a heavy, close fitting steel door and a complex locking mechanism.